collective/Products.PressRoom/README.txt

     items.
 To upgrade an older Press Room, navigate to the Press Room and append "/@@upgrade-folders" to the url.
 A message will return with the results of the upgrade.
 Note that your Press Room subfolders must retain their original ids ('press-clips' and 'press-releases') in order to be upgraded.

+    Note also that, by default, Large Plone Folders are not normally addable in a Plone site.
+To allow the creation of the two used in a new Press Room, we briefly enable them (if they weren't already) and after adding them, we disable them again.
+That means that attempts to rename them will cause a cryptic error about disallowed types.
+    To get around that, simply navigate to portal_types in the ZMI, click into Large Plone Folders, and check the "Implicitly addable" checkbox.

 Authors

     See CREDITS.TXT